Ballistyxx/blimp-utils/README.md

-# blimp-utils
+# blimp-utils Rev. 1.0.0

 **blimp-utils** is a Python library for a custom embedded flight controller board.
-The board includes an accelerometer, gyroscope, magnetometer, and 4 brushed DC motors.
+The board includes an accelerometer, gyroscope, magnetometer, and motor drivers for up to 4 brushed DC motors.
 This library is designed for production use, fully documented using Sphinx, and built with modularity and extensibility in mind.

 ## Features